 The flanks of the PPA intersect each of the major subsurface water masses of the North Atlantic and are ideal for the placement of a depth transect of sites (Figure F2).
-During Cruise JC089, 13 conductivity-temperature-depth (CTD) casts were made and subsurface water masses were recognized by their temperature-salinity characteristics (Figure F12).
+During Cruise JC089, 13 conductivity-temperature-depth (CTD) casts were made and subsurface water masses were recognized by their temperature-salinity characteristics (Figure F13).
 ENACW occupies the depth interval below the thermocline between ~50 and 500 m (van Aken, 2000).
-Between 500 and 1500 m, the warm, salty MOW dominates.
-MOW forms as warm, salty water from the Mediterranean flows over the Strait of Gibraltar into the Gulf of Cádiz and splits into two cores centered at ~800 and 1200 m (Ambar and Howe, 1979), flowing north along the western Iberian margin.
-Below 2000 m, recirculated Northeast Atlantic Deep Water (NEADW) prevails, representing a mixture of Labrador Sea Water, Iceland Scotland Overflow Water, Denmark Strait Overflow Water, and to a lesser extent MOW and Lower Deep Water (LDW) (van Aken, 2000).
-The deepest water mass is
+Between 500 and 1500 m, warm, salty water derived from the Mediterranean (MOW) dominates.
+MOW flows over the Strait of Gibraltar into the Gulf of Cádiz and splits into two core branches centered at ~800 and 1200 mbsl (Ambar and Howe, 1979), flowing north along the western Iberian margin.
+Below 2000 mbsl, recirculated Northeast Atlantic Deep Water (NEADW) prevails, representing a mixture of Labrador Sea Water, Iceland Scotland Overflow Water, Denmark Strait Overflow Water, and to a lesser extent MOW and Lower Deep Water (LDW) (van Aken, 2000).
+The deepest water mass is southern-sourced LDW, which is modified Antarctic Bottom Water (AABW) that enters the east-ern Atlantic Basin through the Vema Fracture Zone at 11°N (Saunders, 1987).